 Breeders’ Cup Mile:

-The mile is run on the turf and precisely because of that has often been dominated by the Europeans who will have a strong hand once again.
+The mile is run on the turf and precisely because of that has often been dominated by the Europeans who once again sent a strong team.

 Breeders’ Cup Sprint:

-A six furlong dash on the dirt, blink and you miss this one though that would be a bad idea with so many awesome thoroughbreds taking their chance.
+A six furlong dash on the dirt, blink and you miss this one as the speed merchants take center-stage.

 Breeders’ Cup Juvenile:

 11/16 miles is the distance for this race and it is quite a test for these young horses, the race being won last year by Good Magic and it was hoped we’d see another Kentucky Derby contender win this.

-The superstar trainer scored a record 14th Del Mar Futurity with this colt back in early September and he followed up easily in the Grade One American Pharoah Stakes at Santa Anita to make it a perfect prep for this race.
-He is many people’s pick already.
+This colt gave Bob Baffert a record 14th Del Mar Futurity win in September before following up easily in the American Pharoah Stakes at Santa Anita to make it a perfect prep for this race.

-A Grade One winner now after his Hopeful Stakes victory at Saratoga, this is an improving horse but one that’ll need to handle the step up in distance having shown roar speed so far and so it proved.
+We thought that, as a Grade One winner after his Hopeful Stakes victory at Saratoga, this was an improving horse but one that’ll need to handle the step up in distance having shown roar speed so far and so it proved.
 A good run in 7th, but not quite good enough.

 Breeders’ Cup Juvenile Turf:

-The one mile distance and the fact that is it on the grass brings in some powerful overseas contenders, many of whom are being aimed at English, Irish and French classics next year.
+The one mile distance and the fact that is it on the grass brought some powerful overseas contenders, many of whom are being aimed at English, Irish and French classics next year.

-A leading light for the Irish champion trainer who landed a world record 26 Grade One wins last season and who trained the winner of this race in 2017, Mendelssohn.
-He’s been running over seven furlongs but is current favorite for next year’s 11/2 mile Derby at Epsom.
+A leading light for the Irish champion who trained the winner of this race in 2017, Mendelssohn.
+He’d been running over seven furlongs but was an early favorite for next year’s 1 1/2 mile Derby at Epsom.
 He went off as market leader for this race too but was never at it, running 9th of 14 under Ryan Moore.

-A nice win in a very valuable race at Keeneland has put this horse on track for a go at this race and he held every chance on the book.
+A nice win in a very valuable race at Keeneland put this horse on track for a go at this race and he held every chance on the book.
 From his wide gate position he didn’t really get into contention though and ran 7th for Todd Pletcher and jockey John Velazquez.

-A rare turf contender for the "home" team, this son of Uncle Mo has the breeding to take a close hand in this but as a Grade 3 winner the form wasn’t really in the bag.
+A rare turf contender for the ‘home’ team, this son of Uncle Mo had the breeding to take a close hand in this but as a Grade 3 winner the form wasn’t really in the bag.
 He made a bid for the win at the 3/8 pole but faded out of it to run 6th.

-The superstar trainer is no stranger to American Grade 1 wins nor to handling improving horses so it would be no surprise to see this one streak home.
+The superstar trainer is no stranger to American Grade 1 wins nor to handling improving horses so we commented that it would be no surprise to see this one streak home.

 Breeders’ Cup Distaff:

-The females run over 11/8 miles on the dirt track this time with an anticipated battle between two in-form fillies, though only one did the business.
+The females ran over 1 1/8 miles on the dirt track this time with an anticipated battle between two in-form fillies, though only one did the business.

-Straightforward and consistent, this three-year-old filly has all the right attributes to be a leading fancy in this race and she didn’t let bettors down.
+Straightforward and consistent, we commented that this three-year-old filly had all the right attributes to be a leading fancy in this race and she didn’t let bettors down.
 She went off favorite for the race, was ridden very confidently by Florent Geroux and prevailed by one length to take the prize.

 Breeders’ Cup Filly & Mare Turf:

-Another race the European horses tend to do well in and this could be a high class renewal over the 13/8 mile distance.
+Another race the European horses tend to do well in but this time there was a very strong home challenger.

-She has won and lost battles against Wild Illusion this season but her trainer is hoping these faster conditions can show her off in a better light against her old rival.
+She had both won and lost battles against Wild Illusion in 2018 but her trainer was hoping these faster conditions can show her off in a better light against her old rival.
 On this occasion she was looking good in the early stages under Ryan Moore but faded a little, running fourth of 14 runners.

-Having gone down to 11/4 miles to great effect, going back up in distance could be a worry but round these bends and in warmer conditions the race could still be to her liking for last year’s winning combination of Appleby and Godolphin (Wuheida).
+Having gone down to 1 1/4 miles to great effect, going back up in distance could have been a worry but round these bends and in warmer conditions we thought this race could still be to her liking for last year’s winning combination of Appleby and Godolphin (Wuheida).

 Breeders’ Cup Turf:

-Once more visiting horses could dominate here, their proven stamina on turf surfaces being an advantage over this 11/2 mile trip.
+Once more it was thought visiting horses could dominate here, their proven stamina on turf surfaces being an advantage over this 1 1/2 mile trip.

-Simply the best filly in Europe over the past two years, maybe even in the world but don’t tell Wynx fans that!
-Enable created history in the Prix de l’Arc de Triomphe when she became only the 8th horse in history to win the race twice and the first ever to do it at two different tracks and there was to be more history for her.
+Simply the best filly in Europe over the past two years, maybe even in the world.
+She created history in the Prix de l’Arc de Triomphe when she became only the 8th horse in history to win the race twice and the first ever to do it at two different tracks and there was to be more history for her.

-A winner on Champions Day in England on October 20, this is a quick turnaround but she is capable of at least a top 4 finish in this race and so it proved.
+A winner on Champions Day in England on October 20, this was a quick turnaround but we commented that she was capable of at least a top 4 finish in this race and so it proved.
 She in fact gave Enable most to think about, battling hard to run second to the great filly.

-A second contender for the great French trainer and one that faired a little better in the Arc behind Enable.
-He also beat Talisman in an Arc trial before that and has been very consistent this year.
+A contender for the great French trainer Andre Fabre and one that fared OK in the Arc behind Enable.
+He ran well in this but faded late on to finished 5th.

-Once the main contenders are known and your choices are made, you can watch the race live at TVG and place your bets with here with us too.
-New customers can click here to create an account and benefit from our generous sign-up offer: deposit $100 and get a $100 deposit bonus.
+You can watch all the big races live at TVG and place your bets with here with us too.
+New customers can click here to create an account and benefit from our generous sign-up offer!
 Sign up now!